 Under Term Loan B, the total debt discount including the Hercules Warrant, end of term fee and legal and origination costs of \$1.0 million is being amortized into interest expense over the term of the Term Loan B using the effective interest method.
-During each of the three months ended June 30, 2016 and 2015, the Company recorded non-cash interest expense for amortization of the debt discount related to the Term Loan B of less than \$0.1 million.
-Under Term Loan C, the total debt discount, including the Hercules Warrant, end of term fee and legal and origination costs of \$0.3 million is being amortized into interest expense over the term of the Term Loan C using the effective interest method.
-During each of the three months ended June 30, 2016 and 2015, the Company recorded non-cash interest expense for amortization of the debt discount related to the Term Loan C of less than \$0.1 million.
+During both the three and six months ended September 30, 2016 the Company recorded non-cash interest expense for amortization of the debt discount related to the Term Loan B of less than \$0.1 million.
+During both the three and six months ended September 30, 2015 the Company recorded non-cash interest expense for amortization of the debt discount related to the Term Loan B of \$0.1 million Under Term Loan C, the total debt discount, including the Hercules Warrant, end of term fee and legal and origination costs of \$0.3 million is being amortized into interest expense over the term of the Term Loan C using the effective interest method.
+During both the three and six months ended September 30, 2016 the Company recorded non-cash interest expense for amortization of the debt discount related to the Term Loan C of less than \$0.1 million.
+During both the three and six months ended September 30, 2015 the Company recorded non-cash interest expense for amortization of the debt discount related to the Term Loan C of less than \$0.1 million.

 The Term Loans are secured by substantially all of the Company's existing and future assets, including a mortgage on real property owned by the Company's wholly-owned subsidiary, ASC Devens LLC, and located at 64 Jackson Road, Devens, Massachusetts.
 The Term Loans contain certain covenants that restrict the Company's ability to, among other things, incur or assume certain debt, merge or consolidate, materially change the nature of the Company's business, make certain investments, acquire or dispose of certain assets, make guarantees or grant liens on its assets, make certain loans, advances or investments, declare dividends or make distributions or enter into transactions with affiliates.
 In addition, there is a covenant that requires the Company to maintain a minimum unrestricted cash balance (the "Minimum Threshold") in the United States.
 As a result of the Company's April 2015 equity offering, the Minimum Threshold was reduced to the lesser of \$2.0 million or the aggregate outstanding principal balance of the Term Loans.
-As of June 30, 2016, the Minimum Threshold was \$2.0 million.
+As of September 30, 2016, the Minimum Threshold was \$2.0 million.
 The events of default under the Term Loans include, but are not limited to, failure to pay amounts due, breaches of covenants, bankruptcy events, cross defaults under other material indebtedness and the occurrence of a material adverse effect and/or change in control.
 In the case of a continuing event of default, Hercules may, among other remedies, declare due all unpaid principal amounts outstanding and any accrued but unpaid interest and foreclose on all collateral granted to Hercules as security under the Term Loans.

-Interest expense on the Term Loans for the three months ended June 30, 2016 and 2015, was \$0.2 million and \$0.3 million, respectively, each of which included less than \$0.1 million of non-cash interest expense related to the amortization of the debt discount on the respective Term Loans.
+Interest expense on the Term Loans for the three months ended September 30, 2016 and 2015, was \$0.1 million and \$0.3 million, respectively, each of which included less than \$0.1 million of non-cash interest expense related to the amortization of the debt discount on the respective Term Loans.
+Interest expense on the Term Loans for the six months ended September 30, 2016 and 2015, was \$0.3 million and \$0.6 million, respectively, each of which included \$0.1 million and \$0.2 million, respectively, of non-cash interest expense related to the amortization of the debt discount on the respective Term Loans